pumpan/FillRaidBots-Client-1.14/README.md

   - Opens a frame where users can specify the number of bots they want to add.
   - Allows users to choose from predefined presets for various raid instances, simplifying setup.
 ![Preset Selection](ScreenShots/fillraidbots3.png)
+- **Refill Raid button:**
+  - Replaces bots that die and are removed during gameplay.
 - **Kick All Button:**
   - Removes all bots from the raid while keeping one bot to avoid disbanding the raid.
 - **Remove first bot Button:**